codinggabi/my_first_repository/README.txt

 this proyect is awesome, conflict

-this proyect will help me learn git
+this proyect will help me learn git and hub